SailingSteve/weconnect-server/README.md

 <img src="docs/images/RegisterTheServer.png" alt="Alt Text" width="600" >

-And in the Connection tab set the Host name as localhost — also add your postgres Username and Password, then save
+And in the "Connection tab" set the "Host" name as localhost — also add your postgres "Username" and "Password", then Save

 <img src="docs/images/RegisterPgAdminHost.png" alt="Alt Text" width="600" >
 <br><br>